ECLAIR-Robotics/crackle/README.md

 # crackle
-Contextual Robotics Arm with Knowledge Learning and Exploration
+Contextual Robotics Arm for Knowledge Learning and Exploration

 # Setup